GUIDANCE FOR PATIENTS

 If you have a complaint or concern about the service you have received from the doctors or any of the staff working in this practice, please let us know.
-We operate a practice complaints procedure as part of a NHS system for dealing with complaints.
-Our system meets national criteria.

 How to complain

 We hope that most problems can be sorted out easily and quickly, often at the time that they arise and with the person concerned.
-If you problem cannot be sorted out in this way and you wish to make a complaint, we would like you to let us know as soon as possible – ideally, within a matter of days or at most a few weeks – because this will enable us to establish what happened more easily.
+If your problem cannot be sorted out in this way and you wish to make a complaint, we would like you to let us know as soon as possible – ideally, within a matter of days or at most a few weeks – because this will enable us to establish what happened more easily.
 If it is not possible to do that, please let us have details of your complaint:

-- Within 6 months of the incident that caused the problem; or
+- Within 12 months of the incident that caused the problem; or

 Complaints should be addressed in writing to the Practice Manager or any of the Doctors.
-Alternatively you may fill in a complaints form, available at the reception desk It will be a great help if you are as specific as possible about your complaint.
+Alternatively you may fill in a complaints form, available at the reception desk.
+It will be a great help if you are as specific as possible about your complaint.

-We shall acknowledge your complaint within 3 working days and aim to have looked into your complaint within 10 working days of the date when you raised it with us.
-We hopefully shall then be in a position to give you an explanation or if the matter is of a clinical nature, offer a meeting with those involved.
-If investigations are expected to take longer than 10 days we shall let you know.
-In investigating your complaint, we shall aim to:
+We will acknowledge your complaint within 3 working days and aim to respond your complaint within 20 working days of the date when you raised it with us.
+If investigations are expected to take longer than 20 working days we shall inform you.

 - Find out what happened and what went wrong.